 But you came here for information on great books, and I’m rambling about life!
 I’ve been keeping a journal filled with quotes and random thoughts on all of the books I am currently reading.
 It’s cathartic and where I tend to focus all of my attention these days in the realm of bookish writing.
 Okay!
 Without further ado, I will reward your patience with a list of some of my favorite reads in 2017!
 You can check out my “full” list of 2017 reads on my Goodreads page!

 Who didn’t love this book last year?
 Man, realistic fiction is generally not my favorite, but Angie’s story was timely and SO well told.
 I was hooked from the first chapter, and my heart raced until the ending.
 Please do yourself a favor and pick up if you have not already!

 “Sometimes you can do everything right and things will still go wrong.
 The key is to never stop doing right.”

 Oh, Lazlo Strange, how I adore thee!
 The story of a young librarian literally shaped by books.
 I cannot describe this book in a way that doesn’t give away a bit of the plot, but it was simply goregous.
 One of the most beautiful I have ever encountered.
 I started this as an audiobook, and after two chapters insisted on stopping at the first bookstore we encountered.
-I ran inside, grabbed the book, and whilst clutching it possesively to my chest proceeded to tell the bookseller a the register how much I adored it.
-She promised me she’d grab a copy herself and I spent the rest of the evening locked in my room reading, and I intend to read it again this month with my book club.
+I ran inside, grabbed the book, and whilst clutching it possesively to my chest proceeded to tell the bookseller at the register how much I adored it.
+She promised me she’d grab a copy herself, and I spent the rest of the evening locked in my room reading, and I intend to read it again this month with my book club.